beatboxchad/nm4p_website/README.md

 - [x] invite people to join
 - [x] display the mission statement and members/endorsers/partners (text is not final, I've gotta get what's been done on the doc)
+- [ ] photos of the band (being compiled)
+- [ ] look good

+once the text and images are there I think we can publish it and make the other parts of the site "coming soon"

 ## Go Out!
 Plug In!